lexypaul13/twitter_ios_starter/README.md

-Simple Twitter Clone:
+# Twitter Clone

-Simple twitter clone is an app that connect to twitters APi that performs the following listed below:
+Twitter clone is an app that connects to twitters API that performs the following features listed below:

 Features:
-User Login/Logout
+* User Login/Logout
-Displays user profile picture, username, and tweet text.
+* Displays user profile picture, username, and tweet text.
-Composition of tweets
+* Composition of tweets
-Liking of tweets
+* Liking of tweets
-Retweeting of tweets.
+* Retweeting of tweets.
+* Post tweets

 Frameworks:
-TwitterAPICaller
+* TwitterAPICaller
-Parse
+* Parse